How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 2. Click "Options"

-Check macOS Permission Settings
+Check macOS permission settings

-Open System SettingsPrivacy & Security, and check both:
+Open System SettingsPrivacy & Security and check both:

-• Microphone: Enable for the recording app you're using
+• Microphone: enable for the recording app you're using

-• Screen Recording: Enable for the recording app you're using
+• Screen Recording: enable for the recording app you're using

 This is where most people lose hours.

-You have two main options.
+You have two real options.

-Option A: Install a Virtual Audio Driver (BlackHole)
+Option A: Install a virtual audio driver (BlackHole)

 1. Install BlackHole